GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ```

 ## Random Forest
-Now we can finally start our first attempt to predict **Streuobstwiese**.
+Now we can finally start our first attempt to predict the buildings.
 As discussed before, we will use a simple random forest model with 10-fold cross-validation.
 Define your train control settings and use the `train` function from the package `caret` [(on CRAN)]( https://cran.r-project.org/web/packages/caret/index.html) to train your model.
 For an in-depth understanding of everything that this package is capable of, it is worth taking a look at the book [The caret Package](https://topepo.github.io/caret/).

 ```r
 training = na.omit(training)